 The following excerpt shows part of a successful IKEv2 exchange between two devices, forming a VPN between the subnets 192.168.1.0/24 and 192.168.2.0/24 on one end, and 192.168.3.0/24 and 192.168.4.0/24 on the other:

-As the Traffic Selector payloads in the capture illustrate, the MX is attempting to establish a single security association that covers all 4 of the involved subnets, and the peer acknowledges this by sending a response that includes all 4 as well.
+Given that there are four different Traffic Selector payloads in this single packet, the MX is attempting to establish a single security association that covers all 4 of the involved subnets, and the peer acknowledges this by sending a response that includes all 4 as well.

 The net result of this exchange is a working pair of SAs that allows bi-directional connectivity between all of the involved subnets.